Updated 27 January 2022

-This toolkit contains guidance and suggestions and we will develop this resource throughout the next few months as we try new things and learn more together.
+This toolkit contains guidance and suggestions on how to navigate these changes, and will be developed as we try new things and learn more together.

 Manager guide to returning to campus (opens in PowerPoint)